 What are the key statistics about malignant mesothelioma?

 The rate of mesotheliomas in the United States increased from the 1970s to the early 1990s, but since then it has leveled off and even gone down slightly.
-These changes have largely been seen in men, and are probably related to changes in workplace exposures to asbestos (see “What are the risk factors for malignant mesothelioma?”).
+These changes have largely been seen in men, and are probably related to changes over time in workplace exposures to asbestos.
+(See “What are the risk factors for malignant mesothelioma?”)
 The rate of mesothelioma is lower in women and has been fairly steady for some time.
 In many other countries, the rate of mesothelioma is still increasing.

 Mesothelioma is more common in whites and Hispanics/Latinos than in African Americans or Asian Americans.

-Information on survival rates for mesothelioma can be found in the section, “Survival statistics for mesothelioma.”
+Information on survival rates can be found in the section “Survival statistics for mesothelioma.”

 Last Medical Review: 05/18/2015